soumik-shu/soumik-shu/README.md

 - Background Character
 - Lazy
-## Goal to achieve before the end of first semester:
+## Goal to achieve before the end of the first semester:
 ❖ Make my comfort zone around 1300 rating in codeforces.